nroduit/nroduit.github.io/content/getting-started/_index.en.md

 {{% /notice %}}

 {{% notice tip %}}
-Join the <a target="_blank" href="http://groups.google.com/forum/#!forum/weasis">google group</a> (Choose Email to read this group) to stay informed about new releases and updates.
+Join the [google group](http://groups.google.com/forum/#!forum/weasis) (Choose Email to read this group) to stay informed about new releases and updates.
 {{% /notice %}}